Kristian Reichel

-Kristian Reichel (born 11 June 1998) is a Czech professional ice hockey forward who currently plays for the Manitoba Moose in the American Hockey League (AHL) as a prospect to the Winnipeg Jets in the National Hockey League (NHL).
+Kristian Reichel (born 11 June 1998) is a Czech professional ice hockey forward who currently plays for Adler Mannheim in the Deutsche Eishockey Liga (DEL).

 Playing career

 Reichel played as a youth within HC Litvínov organization.
 He made his professional debut in the 2015–16 season with Litvínov in the Czech Extraliga (ELH).
 He was selected 27th overall in the 2017 CHL Import Draft by the Red Deer Rebels of the Western Hockey League (WHL).

 In his only season of major junior with the Rebels in 2017–18, Reichel placed third in team scoring with 57 points through 63 regular season games.
 As an undrafted free agent, Reichel was signed to a one-year AHL contract with the Manitoba Moose, primary affiliate to the Winnipeg Jets, on 3 July 2018.

 Making his North American professional debut in the 2018–19 season, Reichel registered 2 goals and 10 points in 55 games for the Moose.

 Following a second full year with the Moose, posting 12 goals and 17 points through 37 regular season games, Reichel was signed by NHL affiliate, the Winnipeg Jets, to a two-year, entry-level contract on 16 June 2020.

+On 6 May 2024, Reichel signed a three-year contract to play for Adler Mannheim in the DEL.